elyasaddo/MERMachineLearning/views/articles/techniques.md

 ### Conclusion

 There exists many ML techniques applied to MER.
-We have seen three: SVR, SWM, Neural Networks.
-Dome other techniques worth mentionning are Gaussian Mixture Models, Decision Tree Learnong, Clustering, K-Nearest Neighbors, etc.
+We have seen three: SVR, SVM, Neural Networks.
+Some other techniques worth mentioning are Gaussian Mixture Models, Decision Tree Learning, Clustering and K-Nearest Neighbours.

 <figure markdown="1">
+#### Accuracy #### {#Fig210}
 Technique       | Accuracy
 ----------------| --------------
 SVR             | 78.8%